erastusnzula/Player/README.md

 Player is a project that lets you play your favorite videos and audios conveniently.
-It supports all major video and audio file extensions such as mp4, mp3, wav, vob etc. The player automatically loads all audio and video file in  a directory, sparing you the hectic of manually adding a single file at a time.
+It supports all major video and audio file extensions such as mp4, mp3, wav, vob etc. The player automatically loads all audio and video files in  a directory, sparing you the hectic of manually adding a single file at a time.
 The player also accommodates all play modes, repeat, shuffle and descending mode.
-The player presents with an easy-to-use interface, with buttons that performs all player functionalities as shown below.
+The player presents you with an easy-to-use interface and buttons that performs all player functionalities as shown below.
 ![player image](images/player.JPG)